Last modified: October 10, 2024

 Processes Lists top processes by CPU or memory usage

-VII. nmon: Performance monitoring tool providing detailed statistics.
+VII. nmon is a performance monitoring tool providing detailed statistics.

 nmon